-We are grateful for your interest in the Doctor of Ministry program.
+We appreciate your interest in the Doctor of Ministry program!
 Our purpose is to provide structured advanced training in ministry by equipping students with needed competencies and leadership skills.
 The program engages qualified people in an active learning environment so that they may reach advanced levels of ministry effectiveness.

 When accepted into the Doctor of Ministry program you have all the privileges of other students at Andrews University.
 These services will help you complete your program sucessfully and include Internet access to library offerings throughout your program as well as use of the campus facilities when in Berrien Springs.

-Since the DMin program is a 32-credit program generally offered in a cohort format, we do not offer permission-to-take classes status.
-Enroll early!
+Since the DMin program is a 32-credit program generally offered in a cohort format, we do not usually offer guest student registration status.
+Apply early!

 A program participant enters the Doctor of Ministry program to pursue a degree in a specific concentration together with a group of colleagues.
 These groups are called "cohorts."
-Each cohort is assigned a coordinator by the Doctor of Ministry Committee who communicates with the Doctor of Ministry office and applies the registration and financial procedures for the group.
-Your coordinator will work closely with you on issues such as your degree equivalency and financial arrangements.
-He/she will help you through each of the steps in application for the program and course registration.
+Each concentration is assigned a coordinator by the Doctor of Ministry Committee who communicates with the Doctor of Ministry office, helps form curriculum content and schedules, selects appropriate faculty for the concentration, and guides cohort participants through their program journey within the selected concentration.

 Here are the steps you need to take: